December 2013 Defense Medical Exam Update

 Judge Hart understands what is happening in litigation, at one point he asked “How do I stop carriers from putting people like Dr. Katz on the stand and causing the state to spend thousands and thousands of dollars trying a case and putting a lying witness on the stand?
 How do people like me, people in this building, people that wear black robes send a message to them that they cannot condone perjury?”

-Despite all the admonitions thus far from Justice Hart the matter remains open as Dr. Michael Katz is still conducting medical-legal examinations and has refused to retire from these activities.
-Justice Hart had offered him the option of bowing out of the business and he declined.
-Thereafter the court ordered a full transcript, intending to send the matter to the Administrative Judge for a civil contempt hearing and send the matter to the District Attorney with a recommendation that they explore a perjury prosecution.
+Despite the admonitions from Justice Hart the matter remains open.
+Dr. Katz is still conducting medical-legal examinations and declined to end these activities.
+Subsequently, the court ordered a full transcript to send to the Administrative Judge for a civil contempt hearing.
+In addition, the court intends to send the matter to the District Attorney, recommending that they explore a perjury prosecution.

 You may think this type of thing only goes on downstate, for example another New York orthopedist Dr. Robert Israel has been sanctioned for his conduct in DME’s but, there are doctors in western New York that make just as much money doing DME’s.